Income tax Dates

 Splitting your household expenses

-If part of your home is completely set aside for business use you just need to consider the floor area.
-If it is not completely set aside, you also need to consider the amount of time that part of your home is used for income-earning activities.
+If you choose not to use the square metre rate option or this option is not available for you, you need to consider the amount of time and space that part of your home is used for income-earning activities.

 If you are registered for GST, the business expenses you claim will not include GST, when this applies.
 If you are not registered for GST, these expenses will include GST.